coolwonny/Project-Catalogue/Data Scientist with Python (DataCamp Career Track).md

-# Data Scientist with Python
+# Data Scientist with Python (DataCamp Career Track)

 ## Table of Contents
 - [Introduction to Python](#1)